Contacts Fleetwood dock (for the lock) VHF#12 tel 01253 872351

 The Marina at Fleetwood is owned by ABP, and has been developed to make use of the redundant docks.
 Housing, stores and leisure facilities have sprung up around the Fleetwood Harbour Village, and there are other plans afoot for further rejuvenation of the whole area.
 Their original marina in the outer dock has been extended and now the Fish Dock is fully "marinised" Plans for both the inner and outer Marina can be found on their website given below.

-Stenna Line Ferries run from Fleetwood to Ireland, and share the approach channel but do not use the docks, having their own Ro Ro berth.
+Stenna Line Ferries which used to run from Fleetwood to Ireland, and shared the approach channel stopped operating in 2010

 From a skipper's point of view the approach is straightforward and easy via Lune Deep, but needs to be timed so as to arrive at Fleetwood two hours either side of high water.